White-tailed eagle (Haliaeetus albicilla)

 White-tailed eagle – curiosities

-- White-tailed eagle is a close cousin of the bald eagle (Haliaeetus leucocephalus).
+- The white-tailed eagle is a close cousin of the bald eagle (Haliaeetus leucocephalus).

 - White-tailed eagle is often considered the fourth biggest representative of the family Accipitridae in the world.